 - Population is 2500, 400 eagles (in fall), and 260 species of birds

 - Haines goes hand in hand with arctic tundra and temperate rain forest

 - Best kept secret in Haines is the large number of artists producing art recognized around the world

-- Haines borders 20 million acres of protected areas of wilderness, the world’s largest protected land mass around two national forests (Tongass and Chugach)
+- Haines borders 20 million acres of protected wilderness areas, the world’s largest protected land mass around two national forests (Tongass and Chugach)

-- Haines and Skagway are 14 miles apart by water; 350 miles by road which is the Golden Circle Route.
+- Haines and Skagway are 14 miles apart by water, or 350 miles by road (also known as the Golden Circle Route)

 - The Disney movie White Fang was filmed entirely in Haines in 1991